Watcher Alerts

 Import and Export of Watchers

-Use the Watcher feature to create actions and alerts based on certain conditions and periodically evaluate them using queries on the data.
-This section explains the procedure of backing up and restoring the Watchers in Arista Analytics.
+Select the Watcher feature to create actions and alerts based on certain conditions and periodically evaluate them using queries on the data.
+This section explains how to back up and restore the Watchers in Arista Analytics.

 Exporting Watchers